azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 ciphersuites.
 A client MUST treat the selection of these cipher suites in combination with a version of TLS that does not support AEAD (i.e., TLS 1.1 or earlier) as an error and generate a fatal 'illegal_parameter' TLS alert.

+# Intellectual Propery Rights Issues
+Historically OCB Mode has seen difficulty with deployment and standardization because of pending patents and intellectual rights claims.
+In preparation of this document all interested parties have declared they will issue IPR statements exempting use of OCB Mode in TLS from these claims.
+Specifically -- OCB Mode as described in this document for use in TLS -- is based, and strongly influenced, by earlier work from Charanjit Jutla on {{IAPM}}.

+## IPR Claims
+The following parties have made IPR claims in the past:

+  * US Patent No. 7,093, 126 (Issued Aug 15, 2006) [Filed April 14, 2000].
+Inventor Name: Charanjit S. Jutla, Assignee: IBM
+  * US Patent No. 6,963, 976 (Issued Nov 8, 2005) [Filed Nov 3, 2000].
+Inventor Name: Charanjit S. Jutla, Assignee: IBM

 # IANA Considerations
 IANA is requested to assign the values for the ciphersuites defined in {{fssuites}}